The Love Letter

 My brother and I were co-executors of her Will.
 He was best at handling logistics and the emotional side of things, and I handled the financial aspects.

 My mother made very sure that my brother and I were educated, graduated college, made “acceptable” grades and ultimately found careers of our own.
 She always told us how very proud of us that she was.

 It’s not that what I’m about to tell you was necessary, or needed or certainly not expected.

 My Mom left my brother and I a “Love Letter”.
 That letter was in the form of a Whole Life Insurance policy that she had taken out in 1989 and had paid premiums on ever since that time.
 In reviewing that policy, she never missed a payment, never made a late payment and made sure that she could leave those proceeds to me and my brother as her last gift to us.
 I don’t see how she was financially able to do it, so I have determined that it was her love for us, that made sure that policy stayed in force until the day she died.

-Being in this industry for 30 years, I’ve heard every objection known to mankind on why someone does not pull the trigger and purchase life insurance.
+Being in this industry for 30 years, I’ve heard every objection known to mankind on why someone does not pull the trigger and purchase life insurance, as people is always trying to get money for their family, and there are resources that help with this such as gold trading in United Kingdom that help anyone increase their income.
 I’m not judging those individuals, nor am I saying they don’t love their families.
 But the next time I hear the objection, “I just can’t afford it”, you better believe me when I tell you, I just don’t fall for that.